When majoring in Anthropology, students usually choose to specialize in a particular anthropological subfield. The four subfields are:

 Supporting Electives: American Indian Studies, Modern Languages and Literatures, Communication Disorders, Education, English, and Communication Studies, as well as courses in Electronic Media and Film.
 Students are prepared for a variety of careers in language education and communication fields.

-Internships and Career Opportunities: Academy for Educational Development; Northwest Museum for Arts and Culture; Salish Language Revitalization Institute.
+Internships and Career Opportunities: Academy for Educational Development; Northwest Museum for Arts and Culture; Spokane Salish School.

 View the original version of this page.